 - PPE: Determine staff needs for PPE based on levels of infection in the community, types of patients seen, and types of patient care procedures performed.
 See guidance from the Occupational Safety and Health Administration.

-- Contact your insurance agent or medical professional liability carrier to confirm that coverage has been reinstated at the desired level if you have requested adjustments in your professional liability coverage during the crisis.
+- Liability Coverage: Contact your insurance agent or medical professional liability carrier to confirm that coverage has been reinstated at the desired level if you have requested adjustments in your professional liability coverage during the crisis.

-- Screen healthcare personnel daily for symptoms/travel/contacts relevant to COVID-19.
+- Staff Exposure: Screen healthcare personnel daily for symptoms/travel/contacts relevant to COVID-19.
 Any unprotected occupational exposure by staff members should be assessed and monitored.
-See Interim U.S. Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronavirus Disease 2019 (COVID-19).
+See the CDC's guidance on potential exposure at work, including return-to-work criteria for healthcare workers with confirmed or suspected COVID-19.

 - Office Supplies: Maintain an open line of communication with all vendors and supply chains for infection control purposes and access to available resources.
 Document policies and procedures related to COVID-19, as well as any barriers to obtaining resources.

 Concerns persist regarding COVID-19’s resurgence as state and local governments adjust to the continually changing climate.
 We urge you to continue to reference the CDC, your state licensing board, professional societies, and federal, state, and local authorities daily for public health guidance and new legislation.
 The CDC provides public health agency contact information at “Health Departments: Information on COVID-19.”
 Also, be mindful of changes in executive orders related to licensing, telemedicine, prescribing rules, and regulatory compliance.
 See Federation of State Medical Boards COVID-19 Related Legislation.